 - Sects, with Mahir Can, 2018.
 (Journal of Algebra, 2020)

 - A filtration on equivariant Borel-Moore homology, with Mahir Can and Yildiray Ozan, 2018.
 (Forum of Mathematics, Sigma, 2019).

 I wouldn’t have made it this far in math without enjoying the pleasure of teaching and sharing knowledge.
 I have taught the following courses as lead instructor, and many more as recitation/lab instructor:

 Some of my favorite teaching experiences have been with the fantastic and unique Center for Academic Equity at Tulane University.
-I was an instructor for their NTC Summer Experience twice and have also led Calculus workshops for students affiliated with the Center during the semester.
+I was an instructor for their NTC Summer Experience in 2017-2018 and have also led Calculus workshops for students affiliated with the Center during the semester.